mukesh0733/NVO_LAB8/README.md

 -------

 ## Objective: Create_ryu_bgp:
-- In this objective, there was a paramiko issue, The container was not ables to install paramiko files.
+- In this objective, there was a paramiko issue, The container was not ables to install paramiko modules.
 So commented the ssh part in the application.py and created a new base image for this objective.
-- The main module will now call the create_ryu_bgp module.
+- The main module will now execute the create_ryu_bgp module.
-- Her we need a conf file to run the container.
-So I already created a ryu_bgp.py with the configurations.
+- Here we need a conf file to run the container.
+So I already created a ryu_bgp.py with all the configurations.
 We can create a file on the go too, future enhnacements if requires.
 - The tool will take this ryu_bgp.py file and will create a new conatiner.
 - Now the tool will start the ryu_bgp application with the already provided config file.
-- Error handling at various steps.
+- Error handling added at the various steps.
 ![image](https://user-images.githubusercontent.com/71536049/112732776-9572cc80-8f01-11eb-9362-f03e3f536272.png)

 ------

-# Verifications:
+# Verifications snapshots:
 - Virtual networks":
 ![image](https://user-images.githubusercontent.com/71536049/112732821-eaaede00-8f01-11eb-8e43-0a548a43e33a.png)